 Rethink Mental Illness offer a Support After Suicide service which you can access if you live in North Central London or are affected by a suicide that happened in the area.
-The service operates via referral or self-referral, to support families and friends who have recently been bereaved, and anyone else who may have been impacted by the suicide such as healthcare professionals.
+The service operates via referral or self-referral, to support families and friends who have been bereaved, and anyone else who may have been impacted by the suicide such as healthcare professionals.
 The service offers both 121 support and peer support groups, so you can choose what works best for you.
-To self-refer or for more information, please visit their website.
-You can also contact the service via 07483 368 700 or supportaftersuicide@rethink.org.